kenminsoo/sRNAfrag/scripts/A.thaliana/readme.md

 With email title: "sRNAfrag - Annotation Request: XYZ"

 Please download the reference genome from NCBI.

+## Getting valid config files for other biotypes

+Modify the yaml file in this directory for
+a.
+The annotation file (tair_biotype_final.gtf)
+b.
+The out dir (/out/tair_biotype)